ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 can use this unique incoming URL to differentiate between a legitimate incoming request and an attacker's stolen request.

-If the client instance does not have the ability to use an interaction finish method, it can use polling to continue the request.
-The tradeoffs of this approach are discussed in
-{{security-polling}}, and if possible, an explicit interaction finish method should be used instead.

 ## Calculating Interaction Hash {#security-interact-hash}

-The calculation of the interaction hash value provides defence in depth, allowing a client instance to protect itself from spurious injection of interaction references when using a callback finish method.
+The calculation of the interaction hash value provides defence in depth, allowing a client instance to protect itself from spurious injection of interaction references when using an interaction finish method.
 The AS is protected during this attack through the continuation access token being bound to the expected interaction reference, but without hash calculation, the attacker could cause the client to make an HTTP request on command.
 With both of these in place, an attacker attempting to substitute the interaction reference